Marine \ Biography

 Life in Reverse, co-produced by the band and Wim Mertens, duly appeared in April 1981 housed in an exquisite sleeve by Benoît Hennebert.
-The single proved an immediate critical and popular success both in Belgium and the UK.
+The single was an immediate critical and popular success both in Belgium and the UK.
 Tom Hibbert, writing in London Trax, declared himself impressed by 'a slice of minimalist Euro-disco enhanced by a saxophone player who seems to have learned his "technique" from Captain Beefheart', while the NME also found praise for a foreign single on which 'drums fly from one speaker to the next, horns go in and out of the mix like there is no tomorrow'.
 Hot Press warned that the record 'could very well funk your butt off - and I can't think of a better way to go.'

-Even at this early stage some interviewers found Marc somewhat enigmatic.
-Bert Bertrand: You have to know that Marc just can't make up his mind.
-We had recorded an interview with him replying in monosyllabics, stammering and contradicting himself.
+Even at this early stage some interviewers found Marc a somewhat enigmatic character.
+You have to know that Marc just can't make up his mind,' wrote Bert Bertrand.
+'We had recorded an interview with him replying in monosyllabics, stammering and contradicting himself.
 He said he would rather erase the whole thing.
 The following days, he brought us no less than four pictures to illuminate this article, because he didn't know which one was the best.
 Track titles change continuously and his band may change too and even the group's moniker.
 Don't expect a comparative description of Marine's music or their imminent single since, like some noted French actress said to some equally noted TV person, "I don't like comparing human beings."
 Find instead excerpts from an interview with Marc where nothing is said about Marine...

 Heaven and Hell

-Marine were the spotlight.
+"Marine were the spotlight.
 Throughout their 20, 30 (who's counting - I was soft-shoe shuffling) minute performance they managed to show up all the other bands for the sad, shallow shadows that they really are...
-Playing fierce, modern dance music, they jived and sweated along to a pulsating rush of sound - the only real dance sound all night.
+Playing fierce, modern dance music, they jived and sweated along to a pulsating rush of sound - the only real dance sound all night."

-Onstage it was all smiles and movement.
+"Onstage it was all smiles and movement.
 Marc, fresh from his sewer-cleaning assignments in the Belgian army, skipped and swooped along to the frenetic tide of motion - oblivious to the fact that the saxophone he as blowing with such wild abandon kept missing the microphone.
 It didn't matter...
 After their over-energetic madcap musical sprint Marine were called back for an encore, when they surprised and delighted the Heavenly crowd by covering A Man and a Woman.
 Their rendition of this classically beautiful film theme may have faltered slightly in places, but the spirit and emotions were intact.
-A spirited finish.
+A spirited finish."

-We had our differences of opinion with Crépuscule because we rubbed them up the wrong way.
+"We had our differences of opinion with Crépuscule because we rubbed them up the wrong way.
 We wanted to approach it from a professional point of view and do things properly, not have airy-fairy ideas.
-Whereas Crépuscule's line was "it doesn't matter about money, it's all in the art".
-Which is all very well but you have to eat.
+Whereas Crépuscule's line was 'it doesn't matter about money, it's all in the art.'
+Which is all very well - but you have to eat.
 So after a while they saw us as capitalist pigs.
 Me especially.
 So we left.
 Parted company.
-Bitterly.
+Bitterly."

-How to Keep Cool
+How To Keep Cool

-The Belgian Beat comes to London, and everybody stays at home...
+The tour wound up in London, where Marine and The Names performed at the Venue on 16 February to a small audience of perhaps three dozen punters.
+According to Chris Bohn, writing in NME: "The Belgian Beat comes to London, and everybody stays at home...
 Maybe the push of British releases would've prevented The Names and Marine playing to an empty hall.
 Both deserve better, if only because The Names are no better nor worse than countless British groups.
-Marine, though, are something else altogether.
+Marine, though, are something else altogether."

-Marine remind one of the giddy joys of guitars that are only hinted at by the floppy fringed jangle of Haircut 100's dance pop.
+"Marine remind one of the giddy joys of guitars that are only hinted at by the floppy fringed jangle of Haircut 100's dance pop.
 Marine are less precious, more fun, almost funk, yet far too fast for all but the most frenetic dancers...
-As in the best guitar groups, Marine's two players aren't show-offs, but fine, disciplined and gleeful rhythm workers, who churn the slip sure bass/drum hustle into a happy, contagiously clean aural equivalent to a Serge Clerc cartoon.
+As in the best guitar groups, Marine's two players aren't show-offs, but fine, disciplined and gleeful rhythm workers, who churn the slip sure bass/drum hustle into a happy, contagiously clean aural equivalent to a Serge Clerc cartoon."

-Their singer, straying just the right side of dimple cutesiness, confirms the comparison with his peculiar update of the pony, alternated with a new, hitherto unseen dance involving tearing ecstatically at his pomade in time to an ungainly hip wriggle.
+"Their singer, straying just the right side of dimple cutesiness, confirms the comparison with his peculiar update of the pony, alternated with a new, hitherto unseen dance involving tearing ecstatically at his pomade in time to an ungainly hip wriggle.
 He doesn't so much sing as bark good-time imperatives with an insistence that nevertheless leaves the prerogative of catching the mood to the listener...
-If Marine are aware of the educated playtime aesthetic they haven't so far embraced it - and that's not to say their prickly charm is unembraceable.
+If Marine are aware of the educated playtime aesthetic they haven't so far embraced it - and that's not to say their prickly charm is unembraceable."

 Marine left behind too few records, but the tracks gathered on this compilation show the band at their very best.
 In addition, you can view video clips for Napoli and Same Beat, and well as some charming Super 8 footage shot by the band in rehearsal, and on their way to play in London in July 1981.
 Enjoy!